Sarvwigyan/sarvstore/README.md

 ## 🤝 Contributing

-We welcome contributors to improve and expand **Sarv Store**!
+We welcome contributors to improve and expand **Sarvstore**!
 Follow these steps:

 1. **Fork the Repository**
 2. **Clone the Repository**